LucaPreddi/final_assignment/README.md

 _Briefly description_

 The user through the console of the UI node will decide the modality to run, after that the robot will start it's modality and will show on the consoles of the modalities the result of the task, wheter it was okay or if something is going wrong.
 Anyway, the most important part is to understand the usage of the modalities.

+## Nodes and their logic

+_Here I will explain each node code and tasks, to have a deeper description of the code, check the comments inside of it._
+__DISCLAIMER__: here I will explain the nodes that I developed by myself, so please for more infos about the other nodes check the ROS wiki.

+### UI node (final_assignment package)

+The u